 Well, the best advice with landing pages you can get is – Keep it Simple!

-An ideal effective landing page that converts well is always simple in its approach when it comes to design, layout, and content as well.
+An ideal effective landing page that converts well is always simple in its design, layout, and content approach.

-Too much of anything can confuse your prospective customers and deviate them from taking the action.
+Too much of anything can confuse your prospective customers and deviate them from taking action.